-Christy Walsh arranges for Bill Dickey and Babe Ruth to appear in Pride of the Yankees
+Christy Walsh worked in the production of Pride of the Yankees

 Christy Walsh started his association with baseball as the ghostwriter for Christy Mathewson in 1912.
 Walsh soon became the first agent in baseball history representing the titans of the game – Ty Cobb, Walter Johnson, John McGraw, Babe Ruth, Lou Gehrig, Rogers Hornsby, Dizzy Dean and others.